creikey/codex-test/README.md

 Open your browser at `http://localhost:8080` to see the dashboard.
 The page shows an interactive world map with a day/night overlay and displays mock weather data at the equator as an example.

+## Features

+The current demo includes a few sample overlays to showcase future plans:

+* **Shipping containers** – markers show the simulated locations of cargo vessels around the globe.
+* **Flights** – aircraft icons highlight example planes in the air.
+* **News and NASA alerts** – a panel under the map lists recent headlines and space-related warnings.
+* **Wind patterns** – blue circles visualize areas of stronger wind.
+* **Thermal view** – click the *Toggle Thermal View* button to apply a heat-map style filter to the map.

 ## Roadmap